 Steelers Set Tempo Early, but Fail to Maintain Rhythm

-Perhaps most disturbing aspect of the Ravens win over the Steelers in early November 6th was the fact that Baltimore dominated at the line of scrimmage.
+Perhaps most disturbing aspect of the Ravens win over the Steelers on November 6th was the fact that Baltimore dominated the line of scrimmage.
 Le’Veon Bell had 32 yards on 14 carries, and DeAngelo Williams only managed a single yard on his only carry.

 - The Ravens front seven didn’t simply dominate the Steelers run blockers, they bullied them.

-Mike Munchak’s offensive line has played much, much better football since that day, and the Steelers lineman came out early in the game looking liked they’d taken their November manhandling personally.
+Mike Munchak’s offensive line has played much, much better football since then, and the Steelers lineman came out early in the game looking liked they’d taken their November manhandling personally.

 In the space of just over five minutes, Le’Veon Bell ripped off runs of 10, 7, 7, 6 and 10 yards.
 And, foreshadowing things to come, Ben Roethlisberger hit Xavier Grimble for a 20 yard touchdown strike, giving the backup tight end his first catch since the Steelers loss to the Cowboys.